LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## List of detectable anti-debugging techniques

-The following is a list of rule names defined in the Anti_Debug＿Technique section of the antidebug.config.
+The following is a list of rule names defined in the Anti_Debug_Technique section of the antidebug.config.

 HeapTailMarker
 KernelDebuggerMarker